holstt/weather-bot/README.md

 ## Features

--   Daily notification if (and only if) it's going to rain tomorrow including period and precipitation amount.
+-   Daily notification if (and only if) it's going to rain tomorrow including period and precipitation amount (best estimate).
 Be prepared for your daily commute and when to plan for outdoor activities! 🏃🚴🤸
 -   Customize the notification to your needs:
     -   Set preferred time of day for the daily alert
     -   Specify the exact location for which to retrieve weather data, using latitude and longitude.